 You may already have begun creating a Facebook Group around your brand.

 If you haven’t yet, now is the time.

 You would create a Facebook Group of camping enthusiasts where you would share group member-only deals, sales, promotions, pre-launch opportunities and more to drive external traffic to your Amazon product listings a few times a month.

 With that said, it’s worth addressing the most common Amazon external traffic frequently asked questions.

 Frequently Asked Questions

-If you need help with anything you’ve read here, I’m a top-rated Fractional CMO, Amazon Consultant & eCommerce Consultant with 10+ years of Amazon Consulting Firm & eCommerce Consulting experience and a proven system to drive sales.
+If you want to sell more and spend less, I’m a top-rated Amazon Consultant & eCommerce Consultant with 10+ years of Amazon Consulting & eCommerce Consulting experience, and come with a proven, one-of-a-kind system to drive sales.